 I won’t dive deeper into what makes a good personality.

-We’ll try to get the insight into what your personality or character can tell about you through this lesson.
+We’ll try to get an idea of what your personality or character can tell about you through this lesson.

 Just by looking at how you talk and listen, another person can judge many things about you like the state you belong to, your culture, habits, things you like, etc.